-The ESG Choir is supported by professional singers who act as section leaders and as occasional soloists.
+The ESG Choir is supported by professional singers who act as section leaders and as soloists during Sunday services and concerts.

 Emily Taub, First Soprano